Take Screenshot

 Select a column to insert the screenshot’s file path into the table.

-For example, if I want to insert the newly captured image path into the name
+For example, if you want to insert the newly captured image path into the name

 Practical Example